sudheerapte/popcornserver/doc/commands.rst

 The state space of a UX model is described as a tree of nodes, where each node stands for a sub-state.
-At any given time, the current state of the UX model is the combination of sub-states in the tree that are current.
+At any given time, the current state of the UX model is the combination of sub-states in the tree that are designated as "current", plus any data items (ascii strings) attached to leaf nodes.

-A particular state within this space is described as a set of current-child designators and a set of data items assigned to some of the nodes in this tree.
 The state space of a UX model must be defined before you can use the model and talk about individual states.

 UXML uses the constructs **word** and **path** to describe nodes and states in the UX model.